 I have often recommended this book as a resource in couple’s therapy as well as to couples who are undergoing marital separation and relationship breakdown.
 It helps them to have a clearer understanding of themselves in the context of what they are experiencing in their relationship, and their own reactions to those experiences.
 My clients have often commented that this book has saved them from saying that which they would later regret.
 They understand more fully their own reactivity under relationship stress and are able to move towards a more healthy and grounded response.

-I cannot recommend The Dance of Connection enough!
+I cannot recommend The Dance of Connection enough as far as self-help books go!
 Marcia Watts, Counsellor & Psychotherapist, MCouns, B. Soc.
 Sci.

 Daring Greatly shares Brown’s grounded theory research on vulnerability, imperfection, shame, and wholeheartedness.
 Throughout the book, she offers stories from real life around messages and experiences that have kept people feeling small and disconnected.
 She also unpacks examples of how people are embracing vulnerability to live more fully and courageously in their jobs, relationships, communities, and/or as parents.